Wagemann/CarCar/README.md

 3) docker compose up (this will start or restart all services defined in the docker-compose.yml)

 4) Enjoy and give us both an A++ 🙂

-4) Open browser to http://localhost:3000 to view the home page.
+5) Open browser to http://localhost:3000 to view the home page.

-5) Enjoy and give us both an A++

 ## Design